 Too many leaders run themselves ragged and end up burning out.
 You are doing one of the most valuable jobs on the planet, yet it’s also one of the busiest.
-As a veterinary leader, you have to deal with the managerial aspects (payroll, insurance, setting the schedule, etc), the clinical (the nitty-gritty vet stuff) and the actual leadership of your people (creating a practice culture, team-building).
+As a veterinary leader, you have to deal with the managerial aspects (payroll, insurance, setting the schedule, etc), the clinical (the nitty-gritty vet stuff), and the actual leadership of your people (creating a practice culture, team-building).
 But who looks after you?!

-By taking some time to focus on your wellbeing, you will actually end up being more productive.
-If you feel yourself getting stressed at work, take a 10 minute walk if you can.
-If not, a 5 minute meditation break could be all you need as a midday boost.
-Breathing techniques are not to be sniffed at, and are proven to drastically reduce stress levels during a busy day.
+By taking some time to focus on your well-being, you will actually end up being more productive.
+If you feel yourself getting stressed at work, take a 10-minute walk if you can.
+If not, a 5-minute meditation break could be all you need as a midday boost.
+Breathing techniques are not to be sniffed at and are proven to drastically reduce stress levels during a busy day.

-When you do have free time, make sure you spend it in valuable ways – doing the things you love with your family, exploring new places, socialising, writing, being creative.
+When you do have free time, make sure you spend it in valuable ways – doing the things you love with your family, exploring new places, socializing, writing, being creative.
 Do whatever brings you joy.
 This will leave you rejuvenated and ready to tackle another day as a successful and happy veterinary leader.

 These ideas are not necessarily about slowing down; your job is fast-paced by nature.
 However, implementing them will help you distribute your attention and use your time more wisely.
-If you found this post useful, or would like to offer your own time management tips, join the conversation!
+If you found this post useful or would like to offer your own time management tips, join the conversation!
 Our Facebook page is dedicated to veterinary leaders like you and is a hub of networking and support.